Intern Program FAQs

 One year of calculus, plus two previous earth or ocean-science courses, if available to student.

-A minimum of two semesters of college-level chemistry, if selecting geochemistry or chemical oceanography research.
+A minimum of two semesters of college-level chemistry, if selecting geochemistry research.

 A minimum of two semesters of college-level biology, if selecting marine biology research, you are required to have a minimum of.

-A minimum of three semesters of college-level physics, if selecting geophysics research.
+A minimum of three semesters of college-level physics, if selecting geophysics or atmospheric sciences research.

 A minimum of two semesters of college-level geology, if selecting geology research.